When I very first started trading I quickly and swiftly fell in love with indicators.

 Video of Live Price Action Trading

-Below are two videos that were made whilst trading live price action setups.
-These videos highlight just how high probability these price action trading setups can be when traders play them from the correct areas on the charts.
+Below is a video that was made whilst trading a live price action setup.
+This video highlights just how high probability these price action trading setups can be when traders play them from the correct areas on the charts.

-Both of these trade setups were taken using the same high probability methods that are taught in the Forex School Online Price Action Courses such as trading from the key daily support/resistance level, looking to trade within the obvious trend and using a price action trigger signal such as a pin bar as confirmation etc.
+This trade setup was taken using the same high probability methods that are taught in the Forex School Online Price Action Courses such as trading from the key daily support/resistance level, looking to trade within the obvious trend and using a price action trigger signal such as a pin bar as confirmation etc.

 NOTE: If you would like a free Price Action PDF Intro Guide Download and a heap of other free trading bonuses just enter email below to access.